Rehan-Mullani/SOC-2025/README.md

 # Web Development Fundamentals

 This repository marks the successful completion of my learning journey through **HTML**, **CSS**, and **Bootstrap**.
-It includes practice projects, code snippets, and notes that reflect the skills I've gained while building responsive and structured web pages.
+It includes practice projects and notes that reflect the skills I've gained while building responsive and structured web pages.

 ---